vwslz/Clustering4FPGA/README.md

 1. The clusters are the same for the 1000 events.
 ![Output](img/compareDifference.png)

 2. The number of edges varies for different events.
-Note that the difference is small (usualy +- 1/2 edges) which indicates the high similarity between the two generated edge sets.
+Note that the difference is small (within +- 3 edges) which indicates the high similarity between the two generated edge sets.

 *Example: Event 14*